30.3. Use contrary to law

 • Conditions of consent

 APRA should not provide an applicant with consent that includes conditions and / or limitations.
 Information supplied from APRA should simply indicate that they consent to the use of the restricted word or expression within the trade mark.
-Consent provided with conditions such as consent on the basis that the applicant does not use the trade mark in a commercial context, or consent on the understanding that consent under the relevant Act (Banking / Life Insurance Act) is still to be achieved, presents uncertainty as to what APRA has consented to.
+Consent provided with conditions such as consent on the basis that the applicant does not use the trade mark in a commercial context, or consent on the understanding that consent under the relevant Act (Banking Act 1959 / Life Insurance Act 1995) is still to be achieved, presents uncertainty as to what APRA has consented to.

 An exception to this is where APRA supplies a letter of consent on the basis that the applicant has demonstrated a business relationship with an entity that has already achieved consent under the relevant Act.
 For example, the applicant is a subsidiary of an organisation or company that has already achieved consent.